-Convert the existing Unity application into a WebGL build that runs locally and can be embedded within a browser-based platform via an <iframe>
+Convert the existing Unity application into a WebGL build that runs locally and can be embedded within a browser-based platform via an <iframe> using localhost.

 π§Ύ Requirements